Throwback Thursdays Archive

 23 July 2020: In a week where Weymouth was pleased to see the re-opening of The Nothe Fort after a lengthy closure due the Coronavirus pandemic, we look back to the team that represented Weymouth Drama Club at the Son et Lumiere event in 2014.
 In three separate pieces we told the story of the plague in Weymouth, smuggling in Dorset and the role of the Lifeboat and Coastguard services, as part of a celebration of the Nothe Fort and the maritime history of Weymouth and Portland.

-30 July 2020: Normal service has been resumed: so here are the photos of Emil and the Detectives courtesy of c.
+30 July 2020: Here are the photos of Emil and the Detectives courtesy of c.
 Richard Budd and c.
 Weymouth Drama Club.

 Our throwback production this e is Emil and the Detectives, which the Curtain Raisers took to the Pavilion in 2016.
 This adaptation of the much loved novel by Erich Kastner, was written for the National Theatre by Carl Miller and our production was inspired by that show.
 It demonstrated the versatility of the young performers who also had to move large pieces of scenery, on wheels, to create the non stop activity of trains, trams and bicycles and we also had live singing and violin playing.
 Their talents know no bounds.